 Traumatic amputation lawyer in Virginia

-The sudden loss of a limb can have a devastating impact on a person’s life, both physically and psychologically.
+The sudden loss of a limb has a devastating impact on you, both physically and psychologically.
 Imagine not being able to easily accomplish everyday tasks we all take for granted, such as walking, riding a bike, writing your name, or carrying a child.

 Losing a limb can also affect your ability to make a living and provide for your family.
 The person responsible for your injury should be held accountable for your losses, whether it’s another driver, the manufacturer of a defective product, or a negligent employer.

 Compensation in a traumatic amputation claim may include:

 - Your pain and suffering (amputees often suffer phantom pain and other complications)

 - Your loss of career or earning capacity, or newly reduced earning capacity

 - The costs of learning a new occupation